 Changes to the exemption for supply of COVID-19 tests to accredited pathology laboratories

 The emergency exemption that allowed COVID-19 diagnostic tests to be immediately supplied to accredited pathology laboratories ceased on 31 July 2020.
-Such a broad emergency exemption is no longer needed as there are sufficient numbers of IVD medical devices for diagnosing COVID-19 infections included in the Australian Register of Therapeutic Goods (ARTG).

 Tests that are intended to be used to screen donors of blood, tissues, organs etc for COVID-19 are Class 4 IVD medical devices.
 There are no commercially available Class 4 IVD medical devices included in the ARTG for this purpose.
 Laboratories are currently using their own tests, or tests that are already approved for diagnostic use, to screen donors for COVID-19.
 Such tests are considered to be Class 4 in-house IVD medical devices, which would require inclusion in the ARTG.
 Due to the lack of commercially available COVID-19 tests for donor screening, the new exemption will allow the continued use of Class 4 in-house IVD medical devices by accredited pathology laboratories for this purpose.